VICE-Team/svn-mirror/vice/doc/readmes/Readme-DOS.txt

   are chances MIDAS support will be included again.

-VICE has been tested and verified to run properly on the following DOS systems:
+VICE has been tested and verified to run properly on the following systems:

-- PCDOS 3.0
 - DRDOS 3.40
 - DRDOS 3.41
 - DRDOS 5.0